 Professor Richard Owen has worked with EPSRC to develop responsible innovation into policy, is Co-PI on a large EU grant (e2M) exploring translation of RI into practice, has taught RI at all levels (including current EPSRC CDTs) and was Director of PG Studies at Exeter Business School.
 Richard is our CDT co-lead on Responsible Innovation and co-creation.

 Professor Theo Tryfonas

 Theo Tryfonas is the PI of Bristol’s work on the e25M H2020 Lighthouse Project REPLICATE and leads Bristol’s UKCRIC Urban Observatory, as part of a £8M Urban Observatories Network capital equipment grant.
 He is Director of PG Studies and member of the management group of the Bristol/Bath IDC in Systems.
 Theo is our CDT co-lead on Training and Student Experience within the CDT.

 Dr Barney Craggs

-Barney Craggs is a lecturer in cyber security within the Bristol Cyber Security Group, and an AXA Research Fund fellow.
-As well as his role as the University of Bristol CSO, Barney leads a programme of research in securing UK universities, and his own research looks at the role of humans in cyber physical systems with a focus on security ergonomics, cultural practice and decision making.
+Barney Craggs is a lecturer in cyber security within the Bristol Cyber Security Group and AXA Research Fund fellow.
+As well as his role as the University of Bristol CSO, Barney leads a programme of research in securing UK universities.
+His own research looks at the role of humans in cyber physical systems with a focus on security ergonomics, cultural practice and decision making.
 With Richard Owen, Barney co-leads on Responsible Innovation and co-creation within the CDT.